h4mz404/Path-Planning-A-Atar-Differential-Drive-Bot/README.md

 	  `$source catkin_ws/devel/setup.bash`

+	  Once this is done, Start the ROS Master by running

+	  `$roscore`

-	  Once this is done run the Gazebo simulation using the command
+	  run the launch file in another terminal using the command

 	  `$roslaunch proj3p2part2 astar_turtlebot.launch`

+	  and run the ROS executable file in another terminal using the command

+	  `$rosrun proj3p2part2 algorithm.py`

 4. Type in the Clearance Value, Start Node(x y 0) and Goal Node(x y) and the Wheel RPM1 and RPM2 when asked by the program in the terminal
-5. The optimal path followed by the Turtlebot3 will be simulated in Gazebo.
+5. The optimal path calculated using A* is displayed.
 The final cost of the path will be displayed in the console.
+Close the path display window to start the Gazebo Simulation.

 ### **Example Output**